 - Security and ease-of-use for businesses and home users

 Quick to set up and easy to use

 The new service is based on Jabber and uses the established instant messaging protocol XMPP.
 Getting everything up and running is very simple: Customers of mailbox.org who want to use the new service must download one of the various free Jabber clients available on the Web.
 When setting up the software, all they need to do is enter their mailbox.org e-mail address and password – everything else works automatically and the service will be configured and ready within a matter of seconds.
 Depending on the client used, the new service also supports encrypted conferences for several users.

 Encryption without compromises

-Similar to our secure e-mail service, the new instant messaging service supports various encryption mechanisms to implement high data protections standards.
+Similar to our secure e-mail service, the new instant messaging service supports various encryption mechanisms to implement high data protection standards.
 Connections to the Jabber server are only possible with transport security via SSL/TLS enabled.
 DANE and DNSSEC are used to prevent any third-party manipulation of the connection.
 Secure end-to-end encryption is facilitated through the „Off-the-Record“ mechanism, which even less tech-savvy users can enable easily with a few mouse clicks.
 Any communication secured this way can only be read by the users who are communicating with each other, and no-one else.

 Recommended Jabber software

-For best communication security with the new instant messaging service, we recommend installing client software that supports OTR encryption (either natively or via plugin).
+For best communication security with the new instant messaging service, we recommend installing client software that supports OTR encryption (either natively or via a plugin).
 This includes the clients Pidgin for Linux or Windows, and Adium for Mac OS X. There are also clients available to use with smartphones and tablet computers running Android or iOS as operating system.
 Integration of the new service into the mailbox.org web interface is currently in preparation and will be finished in April 2015.